Detention of Mahmoud Khalil: Arrest and detention

+Attempts to find Khalil after his arrest

 On March 9, Greer said she was uncertain of Khalil's whereabouts, but that he could be as far away as Louisiana.
+Abdalla, who was eight months pregnant at the time, tried to find him at the immigration court at the Jacob K. Javits Federal Building in Manhattan, then at the Elizabeth Detention Center in New Jersey; according to court filings, officials would not tell her where he had been taken.

+Transport to Louisiana

+By the morning of March 10, ICE had transported Khalil to Louisiana, according to the ICE online system.
+He was detained at the LaSalle Detention Center, a private prison operated by the GEO Group in Jena, Louisiana.
+The decision to transport Khalil from New York to Louisiana—a state over 1,000 miles from his wife and legal team with courts seen as more conservative and friendlier to the Trump administration's deportations processes—has been criticized as forum shopping.

-Abdalla, who was eight months pregnant at the time, sought to visit him at a detention center in New Jersey, but was told he was not there.
-Khalil was ultimately detained at the LaSalle Detention Center in Jena, Louisiana.
-He was kept in a large room that held about 70 men, and spent much of his time exchanging stories with the other men about their lives and how they came to be detained.
+Khalil was kept in a large room that held about 70 men, and exchanged stories with them about their lives and how they came to be detained.

+Rationale for detention

 Court documents later revealed that the ICE agents did not have a warrant during Khalil's arrest, but had been notified by ICE Enforcement Removal Operations that a charge of removability "had been approved" by the Secretary of State.
 Attorneys for the government alleged that after Abdalla went to the apartment to retrieve his paperwork, Khalil was uncooperative and told the agents he would leave the scene.
 They alleged that the ICE agents thus had reason to believe he would escape, an exigent circumstance that allowed them to arrest Khalil inside the building lobby without a warrant.
 A Department of Homeland Security (DHS) official said, "When he tried to walk away, he was arrested.
 An administrative arrest warrant was executed at the time of his booking, as is the custom."
 A lawyer for Khalil said the government was "fatuously lying" and that there was "no reason they couldn't get a warrant".

 Khalil later said he had felt like he was being kidnapped during his arrest, and that it reminded him of warrantless arrests by plainclothes officers he had seen carried out in Syria in response to political speech.